rkhamis/0-orchestrator/docs/storagecluster/setup.md

 # Setup a Storage Cluster

-Setting up a storage cluster is achieved through the resource pool API exposed by the Resource Pool API Server.
+Setting up a storage cluster is achieved through the Rest API exposed by the 0 Rest API Server.

-So you first need to setup a G8OS resource pool, as documented in [G8OS Resource Pool Setup](/docs/setup/setup.md).
+So you first need to setup a Zero-OS  0 Rest API, as documented in [G8OS0 Rest APISetup](/docs/setup/setup.md).

-Once the resource pool is setup, following storage cluster API endpoint is exposed by the Resource Pool API Server:
+Once the0 Rest APIis setup, following storage cluster API endpoint is exposed by the 0 Rest API Server:

 ![](storageclusterapi.png)